UK Modern Slavery Act - 2017

 We rely on our suppliers sharing our values and complying with all laws at all times.
 We expect our business partners to treat people with dignity and respect and not to engage in practices associated with forced labor, even if not illegal in their locations.
 To ensure that modern slavery is not occurring within our supply chains, we make reasonable efforts to know our suppliers and their work practices, including their reputations for legal compliance and respect for human rights.
 We will act to discontinue relationships with those suppliers and other third parties who fail to meet our high standards for lawful and ethical conduct.

 In continuous efforts to ensure that modern slavery is not taking place in our supply chains Guardian has developed a draft contract to be signed with vast majority of future suppliers of goods and services for Guardian which requires such suppliers to certify that their business and supply chain is maintained in a lawful and socially responsible way including, among other things, that neither human trafficking nor slavery or forced labor takes place in any part of their business, and that they do not use slavery or forced labor in any of its forms, including human trafficking.

 In addition to these steps, Guardian offers a Compliance & Ethics Helpline which provides employees, customers, suppliers and members of the general public with a mechanism, including on an anonymous basis (where allowed by law), to report concerns about potential breaches of Guardian's Code of Conduct, a Guardian policy, or the law.

-This statement was approved by the Board of Directors of Guardian Industries UK Ltd, Guardian Glass UK Ltd and Guardian Europe S.à r.l. on 26th June 2017.
+This statement refers to 2018 financial year and was approved by the Board of Directors of Guardian Industries UK Ltd on June 26, 2019, Guardian Glass UK Ltd on June 17, 2019, Guardian Europe S.à r.l. on June 6, 2019.